roblaing/erlang-webapp-howto/unit2/README.md

      form.html as, and also how Cowboy sends and receives http headers and bodies, which is apparently more efficient than traditional text.

-I've found the <code>io_lib:format(Template, [Arg1, Arg2, Arg3, ...])</code> function a huge boon because <code>Template</code> can be any of the three types above, each Arg in the Arglist can be a different one of the three types, and all the type conversion you would need to do if you wanted to laboriously concatenate strings happens automagically.
+I've found the <code>io_lib:format(Template, [Arg1, Arg2, Arg3, ...])</code> function a huge boon because <code>Template</code> can be any of these three types, as can each Arg in the Arglist, with all the type conversion you would need to do if you wanted to laboriously concatenate strings happening automagically.

 A thing that tripped me up was that though my input to format/2 was a binary from read_file/1, the output is a character code list, which cowboy_req:reply/3 refused to accept, so I needed to use <a href="http://erlang.org/doc/man/erlang.html#list_to_binary-1">